 There is a mixed picture nationally across health and social care regarding the funding of voluntary sector stroke recovery services.
-Portsmouth is now somewhat of an outlier locally, in retaining a commissioned service funded by social care.
-The service fully funded by health in Southampton has now ceased and whilst the ICB did pilot a stroke recovery service last year it was proved not viable to extend or enter into a contract.
-A similar decision has also been made by the Isle of Wight Council and their commissioned stroke recovery service comes to an end on 30th June 2023 as a result of financial constraints within their budget setting for 2023/24.
+Portsmouth is an outlier locally, in retaining a commissioned service funded by social care.
+The service fully funded by the NHS in Southampton has now ceased and whilst the ICB did pilot a stroke recovery service last year it was proved not viable to extend or enter into a contract.
+A similar decision has also been made by the Isle of Wight Council and their commissioned stroke recovery service ended on 30th June 2023 as a result of financial constraints within their budget setting for 2023/24.

-Provision of a stroke recovery service is not a statutory responsibility of the local authority and has previously been provided under its discretionary powers.
-The clinical needs of those affected by stroke are the responsibility of the NHS and they will continue to meet these needs through the provision of the Stroke and stroke recovery service already in place.
+Provision of a stroke recovery service is not a statutory responsibility of the Local Authority and has previously been provided under its discretionary powers.
+The clinical needs of those affected by stroke are the responsibility of the NHS and they will continue to meet these needs through the provision of the stroke and stroke recovery service already in place.
 Whilst all ICBs are responsible for delivering against the ICSS within the term of the NHS long-term plan, current statutory obligations are being met through the services that have already been commissioned.

-Summary
+4. Summary

 There is no doubt that the Portsmouth stroke recovery service has provided a tailored support service to the residents of Portsmouth, who are recovering from a stroke.
-However, because of budget pressures in ASC there is no specific funding source, other than that provided through the BCF to support the commissioning of this service beyond December 2023, when the current contract comes to an end.
-As a result, we are having to make the decision not to reprocure this contract.
-At this challenging financial time, we must focus on our ability to discharge our statutory duties, which inevitably means that some of the discretionary services we have provided historically, can no longer be provided, as they are no longer affordable.
+However, because of budget pressures in ASC there was no specific funding source, other than that provided through the BCF to support the commissioning of this service beyond December 2023, when the current contract comes to an end.
+As a result, ASC had to make the decision not to reprocure this contract.
+At this challenging financial time, ASC must focus on the ability to discharge statutory duties, which inevitably means that some of the discretionary services provided historically can no longer be provided.